Bonus abuse in iGaming: the hidden costs operators ignore

 Direct financial drain

-For example, you put $500,000 into bonuses.
+For example, you put $500,000 into a bonus campaign.
 If just 10-15% is lost to abuse, that’s $50,000-$75,000 gone.
 This is money that could fuel real player engagement.

 Multiply this across all the campaigns you’re running and it becomes an even bigger problem.
+Operators with aggressive acquisition strategies in competitive markets regularly see abuse rates that make those estimates look conservative.

 Operational drag